i18next/i18next-gitbook/translation-function/interpolation.md

 ## Interpolation

-Interpolation is one of the most used functionality used.
+Interpolation is one of the most used functionalities in I18N.
 It enables you to integrate dynamic values into your translations.

-Per default those interpolations get escaped to safe you from possible xss attacks.
+Per default, interpolation values get escaped to save you from possible xss attacks.

-If you do not like the interpolation functionality provided you can use [i18next-sprintf-postProcessor](https://github.com/i18next/i18next-sprintf-postProcessor) for sprintf supported interpolation.
+If the interpolation functionality provided doesn't suit you, you can use [i18next-sprintf-postProcessor](https://github.com/i18next/i18next-sprintf-postProcessor) for sprintf supported interpolation.

 ### Basic

-Interpolation is one of the most used functionality.
+Interpolation is one of the most used functionalities in I18N.

-keys
+Keys

+Keys, by default, are strings surrounded by curly brackets:

 ```javascript
 {